 The digital filters get their audio signal from the Drum Oscillator in any of the analog drum modes, or from the analog filters, when the Drum Oscillator is in Synthesizer mode.
-It is also possible to route oscillator 1 and the analog filters to digital filter 1, and oscillator 2 (or oscillator D) to digital filter 2.
+It is also possible to route oscillator 1 and the analog filters to digital filter 1, and oscillator 2 (or oscillator D) to digital filter 2, when the DGF group of filters has been selected.

-When different filter types are selected for Morph Layer A and B, LD3 will morph between the filter types.
+When different filter types are selected for Morph Layer A and B, for the DGF and SPF groups, SpazeDrum will morph between the filter types.

-For extra filtering, the same filters are available as insert effects.
+For extra filtering, the DGF filters are available as insert effects.
 The filters in the effect processors does though not morph between different filter types.